 left shows the sky near the sun, middle the sky at 90 degrees, right a screen

 Now take the 3D specs and the Sellotape Mondrian outside.
-Look near to the sun, now turn around until you are roughly 90 degrees to the sun: again the Mondrian turns to pretty colours, although not so pronounced as with the computer screen.
+Look near to the sun (or 180 degrees away) and it will look colourless.
+Now turn around until you are roughly 90 degrees to the sun: again the Mondrian turns to pretty colours, although not so pronounced as with the computer screen.
 That’s it, that’s all you need.
 Now find a Viking longboat and set sail for New York !

 Simplest Optical Interference

 With this you can prove that light is a wave, using just a little laser, a lens, a piece of picture glass, and piece of white card.

 What you need